typedb/typedb-docs/08-examples/00-overview.md

 ## A hands-on walkthrough

-To get a better idea of how you can use TypeDB, we'll look closely at the [`phone_calls` example.](https://github.com/vaticle/typedb-examples/tree/master/phone_calls)
+To get a better idea of how you can use TypeDB, we'll take a closer look at the [`phone_calls` example.](https://github.com/vaticle/typedb-examples/tree/master/phone_calls)
 The database we'll be working on in this series contains a dataset of **people** who **call** each other.
 Those who have a **contract** with the **company** also have their **name**, **age**, and the **city** they reside in recorded within the database.

 In the following three sections, we together: